 In his personal life, Andy dedicates much of his time to philanthropies and giving back.
 Longtime member of the Board of Directors of the Cristian Rivera Foundation, an organization dedicated to finding a cure for Pontine Glioma, a rare condition that causes cancerous brain tumors in young children.

-“Cristian was my dear friends son which made him part of my family.
-A beautiful little boy whose imagination and dreams were not very different than those of my own children.
+“Cristian was my dear friend’s son which made him part of my family.
+A beautiful little boy whose imagination and dreams were not very different from those of my own children.
 A friendly heart, always with a smile, bringing happiness to those who had the pleasure to come in contact with him.
 A trooper until the very end.

-Pontine Giloma affects boys and girls alike typically between the ages of 5 and 9.
-It is truly heart wrenching to watch a pure, beautiful little child suffer and try to cope and understand with why he or she is sick and why he or she can’t get better.
+Pontine Glioma affects boys and girls alike typically between the ages of 5 and 9.
+It is truly heart wrenching to watch a pure, beautiful little child suffer and try to cope with and understand why he or she is sick and why he or she can’t get better.
 The absolute worst experience for a parent is burying their child.
-We need to stomp out this deadly disease and give our little ones the chance to grow, be happy and, have families of their own.”
+We need to stomp out this deadly disease and give our little ones the chance to grow, be happy, and have families of their own.”

 Carlos J. Yepez, is a Vice President/Business Relationship Manager with PNC Bank in West Windsor NJ and President of PNC Bank Latino Employee Resource Group in the Central NJ Market.

 With Over 15 years of banking experience, Carlos has managed to make a positive impact on his clients overall financial well-being.
 He is a strong leader in the community and is always engaged in community events delivering brand awareness for PNC Bank and himself.